As part of the transition to the Feast Plugin, we've expanded the scope of what we cover to include:

 You can always either disable this setting, or toggle it back on using the block editors options:

-When you group content, it adds a wrapper around the content that's been grouped.
-This is done to avoid ads being shown between specific pieces of content, or as a visual aid for readers.
+When you group content, WordPress adds a wrapper around the content that's been grouped.
+This is done to avoid ads being shown between specific pieces of content, or as a visual aid for readers, which is a good user experience.

 Convert text to fractions